renovatebot/renovate/docs/usage/merge-confidence.md

 Merge Confidence uses the following confidence levels:

 - **Low**: We think the update contains breaking changes.
-Often this is expected because it's a Major version update, but updates can have unknown breaking changes.
+Often this is expected because it's a `major` version update, but updates can have unknown breaking changes

-- **Neutral**: We don't have enough data about the update, or we can't decide if the update should be Low or High confidence.
+- **Neutral**: We don't have enough data about the update, or we can't decide if the update should be Low or High confidence

-- **High**: We rank updates as High confidence when the combination of `Age`, `Adoption` and `Passing` tests means there's a very low chance of breaking changes.
+- **High**: We rank updates as High confidence when the combination of `Age`, `Adoption` and `Passing` tests means there's a very low chance of breaking changes

-- **Very High**: We only use this for updates which are months old and have either high `Adoption` or have very high test `Passing` scores.
+- **Very High**: We only use this for updates which are months old and have either high `Adoption` or have very high test `Passing` scores

 ## How it works